Authentic print in a classroom reflects what is valued and important to the community.

 An anchor chart that helps children remember different strategies for decoding an unfamiliar word is helpful.
 An anchor chart that lists the names of the parts of a book (cover, title, etc.) is not necessary if the children already know this information.

-If you are teaching your readers about character traits, instead of purchasing a store bought list, create one with your students.
+If you are teaching your readers about character traits, instead of purchasing a store bought list, create one with your children.
 When you read a book in which a character exhibits a trait you want your children to learn, add the trait to the anchor chart “Character Traits” and provide the example from the book to anchor their learning.

 When creating anchor charts, use examples to illustrate the ideas.

-If you are creating an anchor chart that lists feelings, take a photograph of one of your students making an expression that reflects that feeling (e.g., surprised or angry).
+If you are creating an anchor chart that lists feelings, take a photograph of one of your children making an expression that reflects that feeling (e.g., surprised or angry).
 These photographs will illustrate the vocabulary word and personalize the chart for the children.

 Anchor charts should be built over time.